RiccardoInfascelli01/FioravantiInfascelliMarchettiniPerlini_DevOps_second_part/readme.md

 ### Collaboration & Troubleshooting

 The entire team collaborated on identifying potential challenges and edge cases in automation, testing, and cluster execution.
-Each member contributed to both planning and implementation, ensuring robust coverage and smooth deployment.
+Each member contributed to both planning and implementation.

 ---
 ## License